 - Is there anything you’d like me to throw away?

 - Will you be present during the task?
-If not, will you be available via this chat?
+If not, what is the best way to reach you for questions?

 Organization Category Skills & Experience Pitch Tips:

 Need some inspiration for a Quick Pitch?
 See a few examples below for great Quick Pitches in the Organization category, and don’t forget to check out our blog article on tips for writing Quick Pitches:

 “Very organized.
 Can color coordinate, alphabetize, and label with the best of them.”